 2. Requirements for TLD Set.

 2.1.
 Maintenance of the Primary TLD and the TLD Set.
 The Primary TLD must remain the Primary TLD and the designation of the Primary TLD cannot be changed.
-Each reference to “TLD” in the Agreement shall refer to each of the Primary TLD and Variant TLD(s) individually and this Agreement shall apply in full force and effect to each Primary TLD and Variant TLD(s) as though each individually had its own registry agreement.
+Except as set forth in this Specification 14, each reference to “TLD” in the Agreement shall refer to each of the Primary TLD and Variant TLD(s) individually and this Agreement shall apply in full force and effect to each Primary TLD and Variant TLD(s) as though each individually had its own registry agreement.

 2.2.
 Critical Functions and Material Subcontracting Arrangements.
 The same entity shall perform the same Critical Function(s) (as identified in Section 6 of Specification 10) for each TLD within the TLD Set.